asimwe1/rust_chatapp/site/guide/12-faq.md

 As long as it implements `Into<Header>` for Rocket's [`Header`], the type can be used as a field in derived struct.

-You can always implement `Responder` directly.
+Alternatively, you can always implement `Responder` directly.
 Make sure to leverage existing responders in your implementation.
 For example, _don't_ serialize JSON manually.
 Instead, use the existing [`Json`] responder, like in the example below:

 ```rust
 # #[derive(rocket::serde::Serialize)]